top of page

 I only need a few animals done every now and then for our freezer at home, can I just drop them off?

+Yes.
 We want to be able to provide a quality and accessible service for everyone.
 You won't necessarily need to become a shareholder but being a shareholder gives you priority access.
 Booking animals in is mandatory.
 Upon booking in your animal either by phone or email we will need your MLA National Livestock Declaration, Pigpass NVD, or poultry LVD form so that your animal can be tracked through the abattoir and then provided back the right person.

 bottom of page